brunchstudio/pytvpaint/docs/usage.md

 ## Object-oriented API

-Pytvpaint provides a high level object-oriented API that handles the George calls behind the scene.
+PyTVPaint provides a high level object-oriented API that handles the George calls behind the scene.
 Every element in TVPaint has its own object (`Project`, `Scene`, `Clip`, `Layer`...).

 ### Getting the current data in TVPaint